huggingface/optimum-habana/examples/multi-node-training/README.md

 ## Setup

-Check out the [documentation](path_to_doc) to know how to set up your Gaudi instances for multi-node runs on premises or on AWS.
+Check out the [documentation](https://huggingface.co/docs/optimum/habana/usage_guides/multi_node_training) to know how to set up your Gaudi instances for multi-node runs on premises or on AWS.

-A `Dockerfile` is provided [here](path_to_dockerfile) to easily start a multi-node run on AWS instances.
+A `Dockerfile` is provided [here](https://github.com/huggingface/optimum-habana/tree/main/examples/multi-node-training/Dockerfile) to easily start a multi-node run on AWS instances.

 ## Hostfile

 DeepSpeed requires a [hostfile](https://www.deepspeed.ai/getting-started/#resource-configuration-multi-node) to know the addresses of and the number of devices to use on each node.
 You can specify its path with `--hostfile`.
-This file should look like:
+This file should look like this:
 ```
 ip_1 slots=8
 ip_2 slots=8